Skip to content

 Advertisement

-Moreover, you might be eligible for IEC but your spouse or partner may not be, on account of their age, citizenship, or previous participation.
-Nonetheless, there may be a way for you both to live and work in Canada.
+In other cases, you might be eligible for IEC, but your spouse, partner or friend may not be, on account of their age, citizenship, or previous participation.
+Nonetheless, there may be a way for you to live and work in Canada.

-This page outlines some potential ways to get around this obstacle so that you can enjoy Canada together.
+Let’s break down some ways to get around this obstacle so that you can enjoy Canada together.
 It will also cover situations where a group of friends wishes to move to Canada together through the IEC program.

-One IEC candidate receives an invitation, the spouse or partner remains in the IEC pool OR is not eligible for IEC
+One is eligible for IEC and receives an invitation, and the spouse/partner is not eligible for IEC

 If one half of a couple gets an IEC invitation but the other does not, or can not, get an invitation, here are some pointers.